Hinesville Underage DUI Lawyer

 Potential Penalties for Underage DUI in Hinesville

-The state assigns penalties for DUI convictions on a sliding scale that accounts for multiple factors.
-It is also possible for a DUI to qualify as a misdemeanor or a felony, depending on the aggravating and mitigating factors present in a case.
+Georgia assigns penalties for DUI convictions on a sliding scale that accounts for multiple factors.
+It is also possible for a DUI to qualify as a misdemeanor or a felony, depending on the aggravating and mitigating factors present in a DUI case.
 Aggravating factors work against the defendant and increase the severity of their charges and their sentence, while mitigating factors work the opposite way, potentially helping them secure lighter penalties.

 A second DUI conviction within 10 years will see these penalties increased.
-For any DUI convictions beyond a second within 10 years, the defendant automatically faces aggravated DUI charges.
-Judges also have discretionary power to assign specific penalties they believe suit a particular defendant.
-For example, if the defendant displays signs of a substance abuse and/or mental health issue, a judge may consider compulsory treatment in lieu of jail time.
+For any DUI convictions beyond a second offense within 10 years, the defendant automatically faces aggravated DUI charges.
+Judges also have the discretionary power to assign specific penalties they believe suit a particular defendant.
+For example, if the defendant displays signs of substance abuse and/or a mental health issue, a judge may consider compulsory treatment in lieu of jail time.

 What to Expect From a Hinesville Underage DUI Lawyer

-You have the right to legal representation when you are charged with any crime, and it is vital to take full advantage of this right.
+You have the right to legal representation when you are charged with any crime, and it is important to take full advantage of this right.
 You could have more defenses available to you than you initially realize, and even if you know you broke the law, you are more likely to see leniency from a judge when you have experienced legal representation arguing for you.

 A Hinesville underage DUI lawyer can carefully review the police report of your arrest and examine how the police handled your arrest and booking.
 If there were any due process violations or violations of your rights, your attorney will know how to ensure these issues are appropriately considered by the court.
 If you were wrongfully accused and/or there was a problem with your chemical test, your attorney can address these issues as well.

 When a defendant has clearly broken the law and conviction is all but a certainty, prosecutors are sometimes willing to make plea deals with these defendants, offering lighter sentences and/or reduced or dropped charges in exchange for immediate guilty pleas.
 This helps conserve court resources and may lead to a much lighter penalty for the defendant.
 Your attorney can advise you as to whether any such deals would suit your interests.
+A good DUI attorney will help you make informed decisions at every turn so you are never caught off guard during this whole ordeal.

 Practice Areas